National Guard called in after second night of chaos in Ferguson, Missouri

 ▶ View Transcript

-"It was a peaceful demonstration and I'm still trying to figure out why they would try to shoot the tear gas when they were just peacefully walking and protesting," he added.
+"It was a peaceful demonstration and I'm still trying to figure out why they would try to shoot the tear gas when they were just peacefully walking and protesting,"

 Press CTRL+C (Windows), CMD+C (Mac), or long-press the URL below on your mobile device to copy the code